Sketch is a popular tool for web and app design. It has the best features from Photoshop and Illustrator packed into one without the fluff.

 Holding down alt will show the smart guides that show the distances between any layer you hover over to nearby layers or the edges of the artboard.
 Very useful for checking your spacing or aligning layers.

-Sketch is currently Mac only, which can make it hard to collaborate if you have teammates using another OS.
+Sketch is currently only available on Mac, which can make it hard to collaborate if you have teammates using Linux.

 Con License based payment model